XiaoNiaoa/openmp-SC-RP/README.md

 # South Central Roleplay (open.mp v1.5.8.3079)

-This repository is a direct migration of the original South Central Roleplay codebase from the legacy SA-MP version to the open.mp server platform.
+This repository is a direct migration of the original [South Central Roleplay](https://github.com/seanny/SC-RP) from the SA-MP version to the open.mp server platform.

-No gameplay or content modifications have been made—the only changes involve fixing numerous compiler warnings, updating plugin versions, and making the necessary code adjustments required by those plugin updates.
+The only changes involve fixing numerous compiler warnings, updating plugin versions, and making the necessary code adjustments required by those plugin updates.

 ## Required